danielmain/shitcointrader/README.md

 </div>
 <br/>

+ ✋ ✋ ✋This Project is still in Beta phase, do not trade any cryptocurrency yet.  ✋ ✋ ✋

 ⚡This desktop app is basically a wrapper of an usual exchange, eliminating the confusing options to make a simple trade.
 <div align="center">
     <img src="./img/shitcoin-screenshot.png" width="800" />